MichalStrzelczyk/payload-validator/README.md

 }
 ```

+**CAUTION** Matching an error to a custom error message is by a validator criteria key.
+The same keys should be defined
+into `errorMessages` section.

-After validation you will have an access to the error container in the Validator object.
+After validation you have an access to the error container in the Validator object.
 This array has all error
 messages.

 Usage: